netglue/Zend-Expressive-Mail-Template/README.md

             'email::some-html' => __DIR__ . '/tmpl/mail/some-file.html',
             'email::some-text' => __DIR__ . '/tmpl/mail/some-text.txt',
         ],
     ],

+The factory that puts together the Template Rendering 'Service' will look in the DI container for a rendering engine under the key `'NetglueMail\TemplateRendererInterface'` - this service name is aliased to `Zend\Expressive\Template\TemplateRendererInterface`, so, theoretically, as long as you are pulling in the Dependency Config from the `ConfigProvider` the template renderer will work out of the box _and_ if you want to provide a different renderer for mail than whatever your app is using, all you have to do is override this alias in your dependency config with something along the lines of this:

+    'dependencies' => [
+        'aliases' => [
+            'NetglueMail\TemplateRendererInterface' => Some\Other\Renderer::class,
+        ],
+        'factories' => [
+            Some\Other\Renderer::class => Some\Other\RendererFacotry::class,
+        ],
+    ],

 There's a whole load of other stuff you can configure each individual message with along with global defaults.